Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 CSS - CSS has been used to style some HTML elements.

-jQuery - jQuery, has been used to create front end interactivity of some HTML elements
+jQuery - jQuery language has been used to create front end interactivity of some HTML elements

 Python - Python, has been used so the app can interact with the database.

 MongoDB - I chose to use MongoDB as the database to store all of the necessary data that the app uses.

+Jinja - The jinja language was used to manipulate the HTML depending on what data returned from various Python functions.

+## Frameworks

+## App - Flask

-Flask - I used the flask framework to build the app around.
-This framework has sped up the coding process and given a solid foundation to the app when years are navigating through the different functionalities.
+I used the flask framework to build the app.
+This framework has sped up the coding process and given a solid foundation to the app.

-Jinja - The jinja language was used to manipulate the HTML depending on what data was being returned from various Python functions.

 ## Styling - Materialize

-I have used Google materialize to standardise the styling of this app.
-For example, selecting the elements that I want and then copying and pasting the code into the HTML and any jQuery code needed to make the element interactive.
+I have used Google Materialize to standardise the styling of this app.
+For example, selecting the elements I want and then copying and pasting the code into the HTML and any jQuery code needed to make the element interactive.

+## Python Libraries

+I used modules to help me code the app faster using pre-written code to speed up the process.

+- os - This module allows the app to have access to the operating system, giving the app the ability to access environment variables
+- flask - This module is the framework for the app, allowing the app to have a user
+- flask_pymongo - This module allows the flask framework to connect with the MongoDB database.
+- werkzeug.security - This module has been used to create user passwords and for verification.
+- datetime - This module has been used to record timestamps by the app.

+## Outside libraries

+- Font Awesome - I used font awesome for some of my icons.

+## Flask modules

+- Flask - This is the main library of code for the framework
+- flash - This allows the app to display flash messages on the screen when the user completes a specific action.
+- render_template - This directs the app to render a specific HTML template
+- redirect - This directs the app to an HTML page inside the app on a user action
+- request - This allows the app to interact with POST or GET requests from the HTML
+- session - This allows the app to create user sessions, allowing the user to log in to the app.
+- url_for - This allows the HTML to have links that can interact with the flask code.
+- g - I used this to set a global variable for users.

+## Software Used

+- Git: I used Git to manage the development of the app, committing regularly.

+- Git Desktop: I used this to manage commits and push them to the GitHub repository.

+- Source tree: I used this to manage my git branch and edit some of my commit messages.

+- GitHub: I used GitHub to store the version of the project remotely.

+- Adobe XD: I used XD to create and build the wireframes.

+## VS Code

+I used VS Code as my code editor.
+In the code editor, the extensions that I used were:

+- Prettier: automatically format my code for basic formatting mistakes and have a consistent style throughout the code.
+- Image preview: I used this extension to identify whether or not the image URL path is correct.
+- Markdown all in one: I used this extension to help me edit the readme file in VS Code.

 ## Website Structure